 Here are some interesting Then & Now photographs that show Otto Funk and his comrades like Klaus Schuh in Normandy, 1944.

 Otto Funk fought with the 15.
 (Aufklärungs ) Kompanie/ SS-Panzergrenadier-Regiment 25 der 12.
-SS-Panzer-Division “Hitlerjugend”, which consisted mainly out of 16-18 year old boys.
-Although it were merely ‘youngsters’, the division would become infamous for their viciousness.
-Otto Funk kept on fighting until the end of the war, when he was captured by the U.S. Forces.
-He was born on June 6, 1926 and would pass away on September 11, 2011.
+SS-Panzer-Division “Hitlerjugend”, which consisted mainly out of 16-18-year-old boys.
+Although it was merely ‘youngsters’, the division would become infamous for their viciousness.
+Otto Funk kept on fighting until the end of the war when he was captured by the U.S. Forces.
+He was born on June 6, 1926, and would pass away on September 11, 2011.

 SS-Obergrenadier Günther Hamel and SS-Unterscharführer Paul Koslowski, both belonging to SS-Panzergrenadier Regiment 25 of the 12.
 SS-Panzerdivision ‘Hitlerjugend’, in Rots, northwest of Caen, Normandy.
 June 9, 1944, after fierce fighting in Norrey-en-Bessin.

 Soldiers of the SS-Panzergrenadier-Regiment 25 resting in a small street in Rots, Normandy.

 Although both wounded, SS-Hauptsturmführer Rudolf von Ribbentrop (sidecar) and SS-Obersturmbannführer Max Wünsche (driving), Regimentskommandeur of SS-Panzer-Regiment 12, are photographed after paying a visit to survivors the 3rd Platoon (III.
 Zug) of the 15.
 Kompanie.